Colectica/cogs/docs/source/technical-guide/command-line/validate.rst

     Checks if two properties of the same name have different data types in the model.
 * CheckPropertyNamesShouldBePascalCase
     Checks if any property names in the model do not start with a capital letter.
+* CheckAbstractDataTypePropertiesMustAllowSubtypes
+    Checks if any referenced data types are abstract, and do not allow subtypes to be used.
+* CheckOrderedCollectionsMustHaveCardinalityGreaterThanOne
+    Checks if any properties are ordered that they allow for more than one relationship.